 - Reconciliation of CO2 emissions data

-Reconciling the CO2 emissions data for energy consumption and business travel and CR data and information to the data used for the internal CR emissions reporting of the selected locations;
+Reconciling the CO2 emissions data for energy consumption, business travel, copy paper, waste, water, technical gases and commuting and CR data and information to the data used for the internal CR emissions reporting of the selected locations;

 - Assessment of the key figures

-Performing tests on a sample basis of evidence supporting selected CR data and information (sensitive business risk process, management of emerging and political risks, responsible investment, HR data and information, diversity and inclusion, development & training, compensation & benefits, energy consumption, business travel, other environmental data, group sourcing, construction management) to assess their completeness, accuracy, adequacy and consistency;
+Performing tests on a sample basis of evidence supporting selected CR data and information (sensitive business risk process, management of emerging risks, responsible investment, HR data and information, diversity and inclusion, development & training, sustainable energy solutions, the commitments to the United Nations and to the Grow Africa Partnership, energy consumption, business travel, other environmental data, construction management) to assess their completeness, accuracy, adequacy and consistency;